govtrack/boundaries_us/README.rst

 This project creates an API and map tile layers for geospatial data.
 It lets you easily go from shapefiles (of, say, political boundaries) to an API that can answer questions like what district is a coordinate in and which districts touch, and can create pretty Google Maps/OSM maps with those boundaries outlined.

-This is a full Django deployment of two other projects --- represent-boundaries (https://github.com/tauberer/represent-boundaries) and represent-maps (https://github.com/tauberer/represent-maps) --- plus examples of how to load in some U.S.-specific data files such as 2012 congressional districts.
+This is a full Django deployment of two other projects --- represent-boundaries by OpenNorth (https://github.com/rhymeswithcycle/represent-boundaries) and represent-maps (https://github.com/tauberer/represent-maps), which I created --- plus examples of how to load in some U.S.-specific data files such as 2012 congressional districts.
 You might need a little familiarity with Django to get this to work.

-This project has a complicated history.
-The Chicago Tribune created django-boundaryservice (http://github.com/newsapps/django-boundaryservice), a framework for creating an API around shapefiles.
-OpenNorth tweaked it in a separate fork (https://github.com/rhymeswithcycle/represent-boundaries).
-Then I forked the fork to tweak the data import process, and I created a separate new project represent-maps for creating map tiles for use with Google Maps API and OpenLayers/OpenStreetMap.
-This project, boundaries_us, wraps it all up with actual data and deployment details.

 Inside you'll find some ready-to-go data: 2012 U.S. congressional districts, U.S. state boundaries, and District of Columbia Ward/ANC/SMD boundaries.
 The purpose of this project is to show you how you can deploy a similar site for whatever data you have.